Raku-Steering-Council/Papers/nominations/2020/voting-form.md

 ## Results

 Will Coleda will report election tallies in the https://github.com/Raku/Raku-Steering-Council repository after voting is concluded.
 The top 7 vote recipients will be considered winners.

+Note: While individual ballots will *not* be published, a list of voter's email addresses will be published with the candidates results.